Academic Skills

 -

-- Once per assessment
+- One submission per assessment

-- No limit on number of sessions per semester
+- Unlimited number of submissions per semester

-The service is offered via email.
-You contact the service (see below), fill out a short form with details and attach your paper/task.
-We email you with feedback usually within a day.*
+Contact the service (see below), fill out a short form with details and attach your paper/task.
+We email you with feedback usually within 1-2 days.**

-- 25-minute* 1-1 appointment
+- 30-minute* 1-1 appointment with an Adviser

 - 4 sessions per semester

-- No more than 1 per week
+- No more than 1 appointment per week

 -